C0ldM2n/RestAPI/README.md

 # REST API | Python 3.12, FastAPI, SQLAlchemy, Pydantic and Poetry
-Writing API for the future project.
-Creating CRUD-operations, routers for them and testing all the functionality with pytest (and asyncio).
+Writing CRUD API for Postgres database.
+Repository for CRUD-operations, routers for them and testing all the functionality with pytest (and asyncio).

 ## Usage